pacs-course/pacs-examples/Examples/src/Utilities/README.md

 * `is_specialization.hpp`.
 Type traits and concepts to test if a class is the specialization of a class template.

-* `JoinVectors.hpp` Just an example on how to imitate the `join` phyton command.
+* `JoinVectors.hpp` Just an example on how to imitate the `join` Python command.
 You can use it to iterate jointly on a set of vectors.

 * `overloaded` A facility, called `overloaded` that implements the overloaded design pattern that may be used to visit a `std::variant`.